 The Executor will put the current thread into

 running mode in the Load

-either autoloading a constant or unloading/reloading the application.
+thread is currently either autoloading a constant or unloading/reloading

 Like the Executor, the Reloader also wraps application code.
 If the Executor is not already active on the current thread, the Reloader will invoke it for you, so you only need to call one.
 This also guarantees that everything the Reloader does, including all its callback invocations, occurs wrapped inside the Executor.